pramethg/FUSPA/README.md

-# Title of Dataset: Data for the article "Multiparametric Functional Brain Hemodynamic Imaging using A Single System Combining Ultrafast Ultrasound and Multispectral Photoacoustic"
+# Data for the article "Multiparametric Functional Brain Hemodynamic Imaging using A Single System Combining Ultrafast Ultrasound and Multispectral Photoacoustic"

 * Summary Metrics